2022/23 INFORMATION

 Each writer is unique, and so is each piece of writing.
 Coming together in a community of writers nourishes and sustains us.
 We'll spend as much time exploring the craft of writing as we do crafting the writing itself.
 We are all about the incubation process here!

-Over the course of the program, each Resident Playwright will have a Mentor who will be accessible to them in between our biweekly meetings, in addition to inspiring guest speakers and of course, your fabulous facilitators Jelani & Mr.
+Over the course of the program, each Resident Playwright will have a Mentor who will be accessible to them in between our biweekly meetings, in addition to inspiring guest speakers and of course.

 The first half of the program will focus on exploring playwriting concepts rooted in theatrical storytelling, with an emphasis on character, setting, and action.
 The latter half of the program will focus on refining your writing by delving into feedback strategies and revision practices.
 This culminates in a celebration at the end of the program where you’ll have a chance to have an excerpt of your play performed by professional actors!